-Washington - The concept of using administrative law judges instead of civil jury trials to settle malpractice suits has gained some admirers in the U.S. Congress and generated interest among state legislatures.
-But it is uncertain whether such a system is the solution to skyrocketing malpractice premiums and jury awards, according to academics, attorneys, and consumer and legislative representatives who met at a meeting sponsored by Common Good and the Harvard School of Public Health.
-Boston.
+WASHINGTON - The concept of using administrative law judges instead of civil jury trials to settle malpractice suits has gained some admirers in the U.S. Congress and generated interest among state legislatures.
+But it is uncertain whether such a system is the solution to skyrocketing malpractice premiums and jury awards, according to academics, attorneys, and consumer and legislative representatives who met at a meeting sponsored by Common Good and the Harvard School of Public Health, Boston.

 Under the "health court" concept, fleshed out earlier this year by Michelle Mello and David Studdert of Harvard, specially trained judges would make compensation decisions according to whether an injury was "avoidable" or "preventable" (Milbank Quarterly 2006;3:459-92).
 The plaintiff would have to show that the injury would not have happened if best practices were followed.
-Impartial experts would help set compensation, based on scientific evidence and what is known about avoidability of errors.
-Decisions would be made quickly.
+Impartial experts would help set compensation, and decisions would be made quickly.